cschladetsch/Pyro/Readme.md

 *Pyro* is a cross-platform collection of .Net libraries supporting object persistence, networking, and a coroutine micro-kernel.

+*Note that the code factor went from A+ to A- when I included Mono's _getopt_ system.
+Sigh.*

 Check out the [wiki](../../wiki).

 It is based on [Flow](https://github.com/cschladetsch/Flow),